-All rates are adjusted on an official revaluation and on 1 March in each year.
+All rates are adjusted on an official revaluation and on 1st day of June, September, December and March in each year.

 Any gains or losses arising from differences between actual rates of exchange used for transactions and the special mid-point rate are disclosed in the public accounts.